nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delete -p INDEX`

 * Deletes the property at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed property list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list -p` followed by `delete -p 2` deletes the 2nd person in the address book.
+* `list -p` followed by `delete -p 2` deletes the 2nd property in the address book.
-* `find -p Wall Street` followed by `delete -p 1` deletes the 1st person in the results of the `find -p` command.
+* `find -p Wall Street` followed by `delete -p 1` deletes the 1st property in the results of the `find -p` command.

 ### Filtering profiles: `filter -p`